xpierroz/IPGrabber/README.md

 ### Warning

-This tool is for educational purposes & research only, do not use for malicious purposes.
-I am not responsible for any damage caused by this tool.
+This tool is explicitly designed and provided exclusively for educational intentions.
+Its primary objective is to illuminate the vulnerabilities that files can be susceptible to, highlighting the need for proactive security measures.
+It is imperative that this tool is never leveraged for any illegal, unauthorized, or malicious undertakings.
+Under no circumstances will I assume liability for any detrimental consequences inflicted upon your computing infrastructure.
+I hereby absolve myself from any complicity in activities of an illicit nature.
+Emphatically, this tool's utility is confined to didactic objectives.